arackaf/simple-react-bootstrap/readme.md

-﻿These React components implement the Bootstrap components which require more than just css classes, namely `Modal`, `ButtonDropdown`, `NavBar` and `Tabs`.
+﻿These React components implement the Bootstrap widgets which require more than just css classes, namely `Modal`, `ButtonDropdown`, `NavBar` and `Tabs`.

 # Installing